Systems

 Paper still exists and labeling it is the best way to manage it.
 It prevents important documents from being lost and eliminates the overwhelm of managing paper.

-• File Folders– This will help you organize papers.
+• File Folders This will help you organize papers.
 Use broad categories so you don’t get confused on where to file certain papers.
 For example, keep all of the Explanation of Benefits for Insurance in a folder versus creating a folder for each doctor or individual.
 Your mind will go to the broad category first.
 Your mind gets over-confused when too many options are involved, keep it simple.

-• Folder Trays– If you work full-time, the chances of you dealing with paper on a day-to-day basis are pretty high.
-Using folder trays will keep the papers organized, label them to sort through them quicker.
-Some examples would be “To Read” “To Do” “To Send”.
+• Folder Trays If you work full-time, the chances of you dealing with paper on a day-to-day basis are pretty high.
+Using folder trays will keep the papers organized, and label them to sort through them quicker.
+Some examples would be “To Read” “To Do” and “To Send”.
 Put the label on the tray where you can easily see it, most paper trays have extra room for a label.

-• Mail– Designate an area for mail.
+• Mail Designate an area for mail.
 Label the area for mail to open, to file, and to send.
-Keep stamps in the to send area so it’s easier to send mail.
+Keep stamps in the to-send area so it’s easier to send mail.

 • Baskets- Baskets are great storage options because they are a bit homier than plastic storage bins.
 Most baskets don’t come with labels so you usually have to create your own.
-Michaels is a great place to get some string and secure label to add to the basket.
+Michaels is a great place to get some string and secure labels to add to the basket.

 PLAYROOM